eamena-project/eamena-arches-dev/projects/apaame/README.md

 #### Steps

 The  workflow is in this Jupyter NB

 1. **Step 1**

-`A` is EAMENA
+`A` is EAMENA.
+Collect all IR having a Flickr link, using this SQL statement

 | IR UUID | APAAME ID |
 |----------|----------|